abriljordan/ga_blog/docs/student-tracker/manage-assignments-events.md

 ![Dashboard Interface]({{site.baseurl}}/assets/images/student.add-event-form.png)

 ## View and edit events
-* Go to the student lists, then click the Calendar icon, and then select Events.
+1. Go to the student lists, then click the Calendar icon, and then select Events.
+2. To update events details, navigate to the list of events, use Search and other filters to narrow down results.
+3. Click the Event Title and then update the event.

 ![Dashboard Interface]({{site.baseurl}}/assets/images/student.events-list.png)
 *List of Events*